pfdubois/BridgeBidding/source/MinorOpenings.rst

 not inviting to slam, it is just shutting down with a distributional hand.
 All you can do is bid as if you seek only game, and then keep going if you're positive a slam is likely.
 Going past 3N is crossing the Rubicon.

+The situation can be improved by playing :ref:`Inverted Minors <inverted_minors>` and :ref:`Redwood <Redwood>` but it is never easy.
+In most cases if the slam is not clear-cut most of the field is not going to know how to get there so there is less pressure to bid it.

 Opener's Rebid
 --------------